 Currently, the biggest challenge in providing multilingual support is hiring the right people.
 42% of survey respondents said that finding and retaining in-house multilingual analysts was their biggest issue, while 37% of respondents cited the cost of hiring staff as their biggest challenge.
 Although providing multilingual support is a difficult undertaking, only 10% of respondents said they would prefer not to provide support in non-primary languages.

 Multilingual support on the rise

-“As our world continues to shrink, it is important for support centres to expand their ability and range of service by adapting to service in multiple languages,” said Roy Atkinson, senior analyst, HDI.
-“A support centre that can deliver on multilingual service will have an inherent advantage in the marketplace, with the ability to support markets that its competitors cannot.”
+“As our world continues to shrink, it is important for support centers to expand their ability and range of service by adapting to service in multiple languages,” said Roy Atkinson, senior analyst, HDI.
+“A support center that can deliver on multilingual service will have an inherent advantage in the marketplace, with the ability to support markets that its competitors cannot.”